erasys/js-trial-task/README.md

   - Headline
   - Relative last login time (e.g. 6 minutes ago)

-  *Hint: You can start by displaying the basic information and extend  it with the detailed information later.*

   *The screenshot above is just an illustration of what we have in mind.
 Feel free to use it as a starting point, or implement your own design.*

 - The app should work on all screen sizes